 If you are offered a house or flat that you do not want, you can refuse it.
 However, if the local authority thinks that you do not have a good reason for refusing the offer, it may reduce your priority on the waiting list, particularly if you refuse more than one offer.

 Local authority housing is unfurnished.
-If you are offered a local authority home and you do not have and cannot afford to buy furniture or appliances, you may be eligible for help from the Department of Social Protection's representative (formerly known as the Community Welfare Officer) in your local health centre.
+If you are offered a local authority home and you do not have and cannot afford to buy furniture or appliances, you may be eligible for help under the Supplementary Welfare Allowance Scheme.

 If you or a member of your household has previously been in local authority housing, the housing authority will not allocate housing to you if you or a household member has:

 However, the Social Housing Assessment (Amendment) (No. 2) Regulations allow housing authorities, in exceptional circumstances, to consider providing social housing support to households in situations (a) or (b) above.

 If you are in private rented accommodation while waiting for local authority housing, you may be eligible for Rent Supplement.
 People who have been on Rent Supplement for a long time may switch to the Rental Accommodation Scheme (RAS).

 A new Housing Assistance Payment (HAP) is being introduced, which will eventually replace long-term Rent Supplement.
 If you are housed under HAP, you will no longer be on the local authority’s housing list.
 However, you can apply for transfer to other forms of social housing.
 If you do apply for a transfer as soon as you enter HAP, any time that you spent on the housing list can be taken into account when your local authority considers your application.